mbed101/simplevnc/README.md

 # simplevnc
-simplest and fastest vnc available (aims to be platform independant)
+simplest and fastest vnc client/server (aims to be platform independant)